--The usage of NHOP and NNHOP backup tunnels to provide bandwidth protection for rerouted LSPs.

 --A network connection.

 --A point-to-point connection between adjacent nodes.
 There can be more than one link between adjacent nodes.
-A link is a network communications channel consisting of a circuit or transmission path and all related equipment between a sender and a receiver.
+A network communications channel consisting of a circuit or transmission path and all related equipment between a sender and a receiver.
 Sometimes referred to as a line or a transmission link.

 --Multiprotocol Label Switching.
 Packet-forwarding technology, used in the network core, that applies data link layer labels to tell switching nodes how to forward data, resulting in faster and more scalable forwarding than network layer routing normally can do.